 Links to Related Procedures and Information

-An employee who wishes to avail herself of this benefit is expected to give her supervisor reasonable notice and Debbie Thompson, policy coordinator, so that a schedule can be arranged and a location identified.
+An employee who wishes to avail herself of this benefit is expected to give her supervisor and the HR representative reasonable notice so that a schedule can be arranged and a location identified.
 Normally, this consultation will take place prior to a nursing mother's return to work from child care leave.

 History (in descending order)